Seven years ago Michaela Sims adopted her first child.

 Five years ago she adopted her second.

-Eight days ago she received the “Angels in Adoption” award from the Washington, D.C.-based Congressional Coalition on Adoption Institute, a nonprofit and nonpartisan organization advocating on behalf of millions of children around the world living without permanent families.
+This month, she received the “Angels in Adoption” award from the Washington, D.C.-based Congressional Coalition on Adoption Institute, a nonprofit and nonpartisan organization.

-But life sometimes has its own ideas, and when Sims received her “Angel” award Oct.
-8 on the recommendation of U.S. Sen. Mark Warner, D-Va., it recognized more than her adoption of two boys.
-It recognized her work on Capitol Hill as a lobbyist for adoption issues.
+The award, which she received on the recommendation of U.S. Sen. Mark Warner, D-Va., recognized her work on Capitol Hill as a lobbyist for adoption issues.

 “The best teachers are right at home, right?” she said.
 “I grew up in an environment where both my mom and dad were very giving people, and so I have a natural tendency to want to help.”